InDeX696/Detection-of-participants-in-sporting-events/README.md

 Next step is calculate the speed / speed Averange / orientation and save them into a file so we can make our dataframe.

-*All your videos must be at the same frameRate, and you must specify that frameRate* Our tests were conducted at 50 frames per second.
+*All your videos must be at the same frameRate, and you must specify that frameRate.* (Our tests were conducted at 50 frames per second)

 Then execute: